tagohd/mono/Items/Legendary Artifacts/Legendary Artifacts.md

 IncludeInTable: False
 ---
 %%
 sudoMinor:: Maybe they're like the Infinity Stones?
-Also added DATAVIEW
+Also added DATAVIEW. sudoMinor:: Decided there should be 7 Artifacts.
 #minorChange #unseenByLun
+trivial:: Dropped the "The" from the title.
+#trivialChange
 %%
 # About
 The Legendary Artifacts are objects [[Luke Campbell|Luke]] must retrieve on his quest to defeat [[CURSED AL]].

->[!question] [question:: How many are there?]
+>[!question] How many are there?
->7?
-8?
-17?
-I don't know yet.
+>Let's go with 7.

 >[!question] [question:: What do they do, aside from function as convenient objectives?]
 >Who knows?
 I sure don't.
 Maybe they form some sort of weapon when properly assembled.
 A [[SOUL AMPLIFIER]] or something?